dynamicexpresso/DynamicExpresso/README.md

 ## Exceptions

-If there is an error during the parsing always an exception of type `ParserExpression` is throwed.
+If there is an error during the parsing always an exception of type `ParseException` is throwed.
-`ParserExpression` has several specialization classes based on the type of error.
+`ParseException` has several specialization classes based on the type of error (UnknownIdentifierException, NoApplicableMethodException. ...).

 ## Performance and multithreading